JimDesu/basis-lang/spec.md

 A name binding in a scope is associated with an identifier shape per the mode of the binding:

 - READ binding: the name resolves as `name`.
-- PRODUCE binding: the name resolves as `'name`.
+- CREATE binding: the name resolves as `'name`.
-- REFERENCE binding: the name resolves as `&name`.
+- UPDATE binding: the name resolves as `&name`.

 The lexer emits one of these three identifier-token-shapes per use site (per A.2).
 The resolution algorithm searches for a binding whose identifier shape matches the token shape at the use site.